plurid/deon/README.md

 ```

 Multi-line values use the backtick <code>`</code>.
-The multi-line string is stripped of any space or new lines before the first characters and after the last character.
+The multi-line string is stripped of any space or new lines before the first character and after the last character.

 ``` deon